-We plan to apply to list our common stock on the NYSE under the symbol "."
+We have applied to list our common stock on the NYSE under the symbol "SLCA."

 We and all directors and officers and the holders of all of our outstanding stock and stock options have agreed that, subject to certain exceptions or otherwise without the prior written consent of Morgan Stanley & Co.
 LLC on behalf of the underwriters, we and they will not, during the period ending 180 days after the date of this prospectus (the "restricted period"):